anorthall/anorthall/README.md

 Currently I am spending most of my time working on my Django based website [[gh repo](https://github.com/anorthall/northall.me.uk)|[http](https://northall.me.uk)].
-I'd like to start getting involved with some open source projects, although I am struggling a little bit with where to start!
-If you have any ideas then please let me know.

 I'm currently working on: